Top 10 · CO

 - Oral Medicine Specialists in ColoradoNon-surgical management of oral disease.

-- Dentist (Other)s in ColoradoDentists with general or unspecified focus.
+- Dentists in ColoradoDentists with general or unspecified focus.

-How are these oral & maxillofacial pathologists in Colorado ranked?
+How are these oral and maxillofacial pathologists in Colorado ranked?

 Colorado's Medicaid program is Health First Colorado.
 Specialist participation varies.
-We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Health First Colorado provider directory (https://www.healthfirstcolorado.com/).How do I check a oral & maxillofacial pathologist's license in Colorado?
+We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Health First Colorado provider directory (https://www.healthfirstcolorado.com/).How do I check an oral and maxillofacial pathologist's license in Colorado?

 Use the Colorado Dental Board license-lookup at https://dpo.colorado.gov/Dental.
-Confirm the license is active and check for any disciplinary actions.When should I see a oral & maxillofacial pathologist instead of a general dentist?
+Confirm the license is active and check for any disciplinary actions.When should I see an oral and maxillofacial pathologist instead of a general dentist?

 You don't — patients don't see pathologists directly; Your dentist or oral surgeon may send a biopsy to one if they find a suspicious lesion.